Ralph Nader: 1970s–1990s

 By the early 1970s Nader had established himself as a household name.
 In a critical memo written by Lewis Powell to the U.S. Chamber of Commerce, Powell warned business representatives that Nader "has become a legend in his own time and an idol of millions of Americans".

 Ralph Nader's name appeared in the press as a potential candidate for president for the first time in 1971, when he was offered the opportunity to run as the presidential candidate for the New Party, a progressive split-off from the Democratic Party.
 Chief among his advocates was author Gore Vidal, who touted a 1972 Nader presidential campaign in a front-page article in Esquire magazine in 1971.
 Nader declined the advances.

 In 1973, Ralph Nader was plaintiff in the case against acting attorney general Robert Bork, who under orders of President Richard Nixon had fired special prosecutor Archibald Cox in the so-called Saturday Night Massacre, an action that was ultimately ruled illegal by federal judge Gerhard Gesell.

-In 1974, he received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen.
+In 1974, Nader received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen.

 In the 1970s, Nader turned his attention to environmental activism, becoming a key leader in the antinuclear power movement, described by one observer as the "titular head of opposition to nuclear energy".
 The Critical Mass Energy Project was formed by Nader in 1974 as a national anti-nuclear umbrella group, growing to become the largest national anti-nuclear group in the United States, with several hundred local affiliates and an estimated 200,000 supporters.
 The organization's main efforts were directed at lobbying activities and providing local groups with scientific and other resources to campaign against nuclear power.

 Throughout the 1970s and 1980s, through his ongoing work with Public Citizen, Nader continued to be involved in issues of consumer rights and public accountability.
 His work testifying before Congress, drafting model legislation, and organizing citizen letter-writing and protest efforts, earned him direct credit for the enactment of the Freedom of Information Act, Foreign Corrupt Practices Act, Clean Water Act, Consumer Product Safety Act, and Whistleblower Protection Act.

+Nader testified in the 1994 hearings for the nomination of Stephen Breyer to the Supreme Court, arguing against Breyer's confirmation.
+He criticized Breyer's record on antitrust law.

-In the late 1990s, Nader would accuse Microsoft of being a monopoly.
-He would organize a conference featuring Microsoft's critics from the tech world.
+In the late 1990s, Nader accused Microsoft of being a monopoly and organized a conference featuring Microsoft's critics from the tech world.

 In 1999, Nader was unsuccessfully approached by Nike to appear in an advertisement.
 The firm offered Nader $25,000 to say "another shameless attempt by Nike to sell shoes" while holding Air 120 sneakers.
 After Nader turned down the offer, the corporation hired filmmaker Spike Lee.